PhD in Philosophy

 The Department welcomes applications from all well–qualified applicants.
 Admission to the programme is highly competitive.
 A successful applicant will have a strong background and demonstrated track record of excellence in philosophy.
 Applicants must secure the approval of a supervisor whose research interests coincide with the proposed PhD project.

-For full details on the application procedure, see the PhD Handbook.
+For full details on the application procedure, see the PhD Philosophy Handbook 2023-24

 Dr. Vittorio Bufacchi - Political philosophy, especially human rights, social justice, structural injustice, theories of violence, just war theory; Applied ethics.

 Dr. Jason Dockstader - History of philosophy; Comparative philosophy; Metaethics; Moral psychology

 Dr. Adam Loughnane - Comparative philosophy, especially phenomenological and aesthetic European (Merleau-Ponty, Heidegger) and Asian traditions (Nishida, Dōgen, Buddhism, Daoism); Artistic/linguistic expression; Faith; Apophasis; Non-duality; Motor-perception; Intercultural philosophical methodology.